migtools/velero-examples/patroni/README.md

 The setup assumes you have installed velero in oadp-operator namespace.
 If velero is installed in other namespace, change the `namespace` field in `postgres-backup.yaml` and `postgres-restore.yaml` files.

-<b>Note:</b>For allowing pods to reference `template_patroni_persistent.yaml` across projects
+<b>Note:</b> For allowing pods to reference `template_patroni_persistent.yaml` across projects
-follow the steps in the [link](https://docs.openshift.com/online/starter/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-across-projects_using-image-pull-secrets)
+follow the steps in the [link](https://docs.openshift.com/online/starter/openshift_images/managing_images/using-image-pull-secrets.html#images-allow-pods-to-reference-images-across-projects_using-image-pull-secrets).

 To install patroni run the following commands,